tkaryadis/squery-spark/README.md

 Those allows Clojure to be simpler from all alternatives Java,Scala,Python.
 And because its a general programming language we dont have to write queries in strings like in SQL.

+## Design goals

+1. be like clojure (use clojure way/names, and spark's way after)
+2. use macros, to avoid the need for namespace qualified names inside the queries
+3. be programmable, like java,scala,python, but simpler than all including SQL

 ## Example